Navy Counselor (NC) Job Details

 - recruit civilian personnel into the Navy.

 Counseling duties are usually performed in an office environment.
 NCs work closely with others, but sometimes work independently with little supervision.
-Most of their work is mental.
+Most of their work is administrative, not physically demanding, but constantly learning to understand new advancement programs and opportunities available to the sailors in their command.

 Program development training is available in this rating during later stages of career development.

-NCs wishing to become Navy recruiters attend a specialized 5-week course in Pensacola, Fla.
+NCs wishing to become Navy recruiters attend a specialized 5-week course in Pensacola, FL.

 ASVAB Score Requirement: VE + AR = 105 Minimum AR = 50